dbenusov/CollisionMapper/README.md

     docker build . --file Dockerfile --tag collision-mapper
     ```

 1. Run docker-compose.
-This will start all three applications, the databases needed for producation/testing, and perform the needed migrations.
+This will start all three applications, the databases needed for producation/testing, and
+perform the needed migrations.
+It is very important that you wait at least a minute for all of the applications to start
+running before starting the system tests.
     ```bash
     docker-compose up
     ```
     The applications need to wait for the database container to issue a health report before starting.
-This takes about 30 seconds, please be patient before attempting to access the data pages.
+This takes about
+30 seconds, please be patient before attempting to access the data pages.

-1. Run the system tests.
+1. PLEASE WAIT TO RUN THIS, THE DOCKERIZED APPLICATIONS MUST BE READY.
+Runs the system tests, when the system is
+fully initialized.
+Technically, only the postgres container is needed, but, better safe than sorry.
     ```bash
     ./gradlew build
     ```